Will AI Take My Job? Evolving Perceptions of Automation and Labor Risk in Latin America: Introduction

 Existing research has shown that public attitudes toward AI are shaped by a complex interplay of individual characteristics, political orientations, and broader cultural and institutional contexts \citep{bergdahl2023selfdetermination, gillespie2021trust, schiavo2024comprehension}.
 Several studies have found that education, age, gender, and political ideology influence perceptions of AI \citep{gerlich2023perceptions, zhang2019ai, kaya2024personality}, while others emphasize the role of institutional trust in shaping public acceptance \citep{gillespie2021trust, schiavo2024comprehension}.
 However, most of this evidence is concentrated in North America, Europe, or East Asia.
 Relatively little is known about how populations in Latin America, where economic precarity and political polarization are prevalent, perceive the labor risks associated with AI.

-This paper addresses this gap by analyzing responses from over 48,000 individuals across 16 Latin American countries, drawn from the 2017, 2018, 2020, and 2023 waves of the Latinobarómetro survey \citep{latinobarometro}.
+This paper addresses this gap by analyzing responses from over 48,000 individuals across 16 Latin American countries, drawn from the four most recent waves (2017, 2018, 2020, and 2023) of the Latinobarómetro survey \citep{latinobarometro}.
 Using a combination of statistical modeling and latent class analysis, we examine how fear of AI-induced job loss varies across countries, time periods, and social groups.
 Our analysis highlights education level and political ideology as the most consistent predictors of concern, while also uncovering how these attitudes cluster into distinct societal profiles.

 We find that concern about AI-driven job loss peaked in 2018, likely due to changes in question framing and heightened media attention, but remains widespread and unequally distributed.
-Fear is especially pronounced among individuals with lower educational attainment and among those on the political left.
+Fear is especially pronounced among individuals with lower educational attainment.
+Political ideology also plays a role, with left-leaning respondents expressing greater concern in earlier years, though this pattern becomes less consistent over time and, in some cases, reverses.
 The results underscore the importance of structural conditions and ideological identity in shaping public perceptions of automation in Latin America.
 In doing so, this study contributes a comparative perspective to a literature still heavily focused on the Global North, offering new insight into how technological anxiety is patterned in emerging economies.